 From the National Center for Education Statistics (NCES):

-Per federal regulations, Pell Grant recipient students that have a pending credit balance and who have all required disbursement documents complete, will receive a $300 early advance refund to be used to purchase books and supplies.
-If the fall pending credit balance is less than $300, the actual lesser amount will be refunded.
-For such students with Parent PLUS Loans, these $300 checks will be issued to the student or parent, per parent borrower instructions.
-Incomplete aid files will have pending credit balances processed on the standard schedule, no early refund.
+Per federal regulations, Pell Grant eligible students who have a pending credit balance and no missing aid documents as of two weeks before the first day of classes and who have all required disbursement documents complete, will receive a $300 early advance refund on during the first week of classes to be used to purchase books and supplies.
+If the semester pending credit balance is less than $300, the lesser amount will be refunded.
+If a student wishes to opt out of receiving this advance refund, they must put that request in writing to the CIM Financial Aid Office prior to the first week of classes.

 - US Dept. of Education' Net Price Calculator

 - Refund & Withdrawal Policy

 When a student withdraws from school without completing a period of enrollment (semester), the school must determine the amount of Federal Title IV funds "earned" for the portion of the payment period or period of enrollment the student attended.
 Unearned Federal student aid must be returned.
 Earned aid that the student has not yet received must be offered to the student by the school as a post-withdrawal disbursement.

 - The Registrar and Dean Offices are designated as contact points for students who wish to withdraw.

 - Registrar/Dean determines the withdrawal date and reports it to other CIM offices.
 The Financial Aid Office then notifies the Department of Education (NSLDS).

 - The Financial Aid Director calculates the return of Title IV funds formula (per Federal regulations) and will notify the student of his or her obligation to repay funds, tracks the repayment, whether a repayment agreement will be offered and monitored by the institution, as well as the timing and responsibility for referring overpayments to DOE.